thesameh/CS2_C/README.md

-# CS2_C
+## CS2

-The solution for a set of C exercises in the scope of my study at FH Technikum (second semester)
+The solution for a set of _C_ exercises in the scope of my study at FH Technikum (second semester)